Sensitivity analysis and experimental evaluation of PID-like continuous sliding mode control: Introduction

 \end{itemize}

-The rest of the paper is as follows.
-In section \ref{sec:3}, we recall the PID-like CHOSM control \cite{perez2021} for convenience of the reader and provide its disturbance sensitivity function in a combined frequency-amplitude manner.
-Section \ref{sec:2} is devoted to formulation of the control problem and description of the system we use for evaluation.
-In section \ref{sec:4}, we describe the robust PID control design by developing an analytic two-step procedure for synthesis.
-A comparative experimental evaluation of linear PID and PID-like CHOSM controllers are given in section \ref{sec:5}.
-Brief conclusions are drawn in section \ref{sec:6}.
+The rest of the paper is organized as follows.
+In section \ref{sec:2}, we address the PID-like CHOSM control \cite{perez2021}.
+First we introduce the control problem.
+Then, we summarize the CHOSM control with proportional, derivative and integral terms in a closed-loop configuration with external disturbances.
+Finally we perform the analysis based on harmonic balance and propagation of harmonic disturbances through the CHOSM-controlled system with additional parasitic actuator dynamics.
+Section \ref{sec:3} is devoted to a robust design of a linear PID control based on the sensitivity function.
+The comparative experimental case study is reported in detail in section \ref{sec:4}.
+Brief conclusions are drawn by the end in section \ref{sec:5}.